 The Valuator does not report PE and PEG ratios based on last year's obsolete data.
 Nor does it try to look ahead a full year (analysts are notoriously inaccurate when they try to estimate a year ahead).
 Instead, the 1-year earnings estimates it uses for computing PE & PEG ratios look ahead only about 6 months (6 months past + 6 months future).
 We believe this is far more accurate.
 Also, the market tends to look ahead about six months.

 A study has been made of the search engine entries people make, where they land on the Internet, and what they do after landing.
 It turns out that people tend to be a bit too "jumpy" when they surf the Web.
 If they do not instantly see what they are looking for on their "landing page," they jump to another site.
 They often jump when precisely what they are looking for is on the same site where they landed but on another page.
 How could that apply to this site?
-We have a number of pages, several tutorials, and four product offerings that deal with stop losses.
+We have a number of pages, several tutorials, and two product offerings that deal with stop losses.
 These are quite different from each other.
 The search word combination a visitor uses may simply connect to the wrong page.
 Even a change in the word order of your entry can make a difference in your "landing place."
-If you don't see what you want, it could be well worth the time it would take to check our Index link on the Home page (also the bottom link on the menu at the left of your screen).
+If you don't see what you want, it could be well worth the time it would take to check our Index link on the Home page.